-(a) To ensure clarity of the reason for de-energisation and ensure that all de-energisation reasons which are covered by a protected period are clearly identified, additional deenergisation reasons have been added to the Service Order framework and have been matched to the protected period obligations within the NERR and Victorian Energy Retail Code.
+(a) To ensure clarity of the reason for de-energisation and ensure that all de-energisation reasons which are covered by a protected period are clearly identified, additional de-energisation reasons have been added to the Service Order framework and have been matched to the protected period obligations within the NERR and Victorian Energy Retail Code.

-The de-energisation reasons (and associated protected periods) are shown in Table 3 3Table 3 below.
+The de-energisation reasons (and associated protected periods) are shown in Table 3Table 3 following.